khalid-el-masnaoui/docker-notes/README.md

 `--net` : Connect a container to a network [check-network-section](#Networking) <br>
 `--ip`:  Assign a static IP to containers  (you must specify subnet block for the network)<br>

 `image` :  The image from which the container will be created and run, a tag of the image can be specified `image:tag` .
-The image can be locally stored Docker images.
+The image can be locally stored Docker images (locally built).
 If you use an image that is not on your system, the software pulls it from the online registry.<br>

 `COMMAND`: Used to execute a command inside the container , example `sh -c "echo hello-world"`,  `bash`this will grant you access the bash shell inside the container<br>
 you can find here [the complete list of options](https://docs.docker.com/engine/reference/commandline/run/#options) you can use with the _docker run_ command